Dak Prescott, Cowboys rally in fourth quarter for a 20-17 victory over the Chargers

 INJURIES

-Chargers: DL Sebastian Joseph-Day suffered a knee injury on the first play of the game, but came back in the second half. … CB Raheem Layne also sustained a knee injury in the third quarter and did not return.
+Chargers: DL Sebastian Joseph-Day suffered a knee injury on the first play of the game, but came back in the second half. … CB Raheem Layne also sustained a knee injury in the third quarter.

 UP NEXT